Spring Garden Revival

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging near sidewalks and curbing in Natick must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
-Coordination with the Building Department, Planning Board, and Engineering Division is required for compliance and scheduling, especially during sidewalk replacement projects.
-Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
-The Police Department may assist with traffic control during larger projects.
-All work must meet municipal engineering standards, with documentation and inspection required for municipal contracts and a certificate of completion upon approval.
+Lawn edging near sidewalks and curbing must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
+Coordinate with the Building Department, Planning Board, and Engineering Division for oversight and drainage integration.
+Public safety is paramount—use proper signage, barriers, and ensure emergency vehicle access.
+For projects impacting traffic, coordinate with the Police Department for control measures.
+All work must comply with municipal engineering standards, and documentation is required for municipal contracts and final approval.

 Natick Planning Board